Taming-the-BEAST/Prior-selection/README.md

 </figure>
 <br>

+Looking at the 2.5% and 97.5% quantiles for the distribution we see that 95% of the weight of our becoming uninfectious rate prior falls between 4.44 and 224, i.e. our prior on the period of infectiousness is between {% eqinline \approx %} 1.63 and 82.2 days.
+Thus, our prior is quite diffuse.
+If we wanted to use a more specific prior we could decrease the standard deviation of the distribution (the **S** parameter).

 Now we have to specify the clock rate prior.
-This is basically the substitution rate prior.
+This is the prior for the substitution rate.

 > **QUESTION: What substitution rate is appropriate for viruses?
 More specifically, what substitution rate is expected for influenza virus, in your opinion?**
 >

-You could set your best guess as a prior, say, by choosing a log normal distribution centred around your best guess for the substitution rate.
+By default, the clock rate in BEAST2 has a uniform prior between 0 and infinity.
+This is not only extremely unspecific, but also an improper prior (it does not integrate to 1).
+In general, a log-normal distribution works well for rates, since it does not allow negative values.
+Furthermore, it places most weight close to 0, while also allowing for larger values, making it an appropriate prior for the clock rate, which we expect to be quite low in general, but may be higher in exceptional cases.
+You could set your best guess as a prior by, for example, choosing a log-normal distribution centered around your best guess for the substitution rate.

 Now consider the following information: Influenza virus is an RNA virus {% cite kawaoka2006 --file Prior-selection/master-refs %} and RNA viruses in general, have a mutation rate of {% eqinline \approx %} 10^(-3) substitutions per site per year {% cite jenkins2002 --file Prior-selection/master-refs %}.